 House Energy and Commerce Committee; Subcommittee on Energy and Power

-Link to testimony (pdf)
+Link to Testimony (Pdf)

-3/29/12: Neil Siegel — Professor, Duke University School of Law
+3/29/2012: Neil Siegel — Professor, School of Law

 “Constitutionality of the Minimum Coverage Provision of the Affordable Care Act”